-If the overcurrent limit is reached, the Power MOSFET is turned off, implementing the pulse-by-pulse overcurrent protection.
-Under an overcurrent condition, the device can skip turn-on pulses in order to keep the output current constant and equal to the current limit.
-If, at the end of the "masking time", the current is higher than the overcurrent threshold, the Power MOSFET is turned off and one pulse is skipped.
-If, at the following switching-on, when the "masking time" ends, the current is still higher than the overcurrent threshold, the device skips two pulses.
+- Output voltage in regulation.
+When the overcurrent is sensed, the Power MOSFET is switched off and the internal reference (VREF), that biases the non inverting input of the error amplifier, is set to zero and kept in this condition for a soft-start time (TSS, 2048 clock cycles).
+After this time, a new soft-start phase takes place and the internal reference begins ramping (see Figure 8.a). - 2.
+Soft-start phase.
+If the overcurrent limit is reached the Power MOSFET is turned off implementing the pulse by pulse overcurrent protection.
+During the soft-start phase, under overcurrent condition, the device can skip pulses in order to keep the output current constant and equal to the current limit.
+If at the end of the "masking time" the current is higher than the overcurrent threshold, the Power MOSFET is turned off and it will skip one pulse.
+If, at the next switching on at the end of the "masking time" the current is still higher than the threshold, the device will skip two pulses.
 This mechanism is repeated and the device can skip up to seven pulses.
-While, if at the end of the "masking time" the current is lower than the over current threshold, the number of skipped cycles is decreased by one unit (see Figure 8).
+While, if at the end of the "masking time" the current is lower than the overcurrent threshold, the number of skipped cycles is decreased of one unit.
+At the end of soft-start phase the output voltage is in regulation and if the overcurrent persists the behavior explained above takes place (see Figure 8.b).